Some of the students lingering in the auditorium would be late for their next class, but Principa Theresa Nolan didn't mind.

 "If they didn't care about the message, trust me, the bell would have rung, they would have gone out the door ... but they didn't.
 I believe they felt a connection."

-It was the first time Barnes formally presented her daughter's story to a group, and she worried she would miss the mark.
+It was the first time Barnes formally presented to a group, and she worried she would miss the mark.
 She couldn't gauge the audience, she said, as the students listened with little audible reaction throughout the presentation on April 20.

 But as fiancé Chris Medina wheeled Ramos into the room, the silence grew into a soft applause—and a standing ovation.
 Ramos loved that, she told her mother afterward.

 Medina has shared her story before, when he auditioned for season 10 of American Idol.
-His appearance landed him a single that went quadruple platinum in Norway, and a European record deal.
+His appearance landed him a l.
 Thousands of viewers reached out to Barnes and Ramos with their support and prayers.
-Some donated money and time to show their love for the local family.
+Some donated and to show their love for the local family.

 This time, though, Barnes hoped people would connect with the story in a different way.
 She stood before a group of young drivers, telling the effects of her daughter's often distracted driving.

-Ramos, an Oak Forest High School graduate, was two months from marrying Medina when her car hydroplaned and crashed into a utility pole near 90th and Pulaski in Hometown.
+Ramos, an graduate, was two months from marrying Medina when her car hydroplaned and crashed into a utility pole near 90th and Pulaski in Hometown.
 Her blood alcohol content was over the legal limit.
 She suffered a traumatic brain injury in the crash and now requires constant care.

 "I feel a responsibility to take something like this and make something good happen from it," Barnes said.
 "If maybe one kid comes away and thinks that they can change the course of their life for the better, or if something bad happens—because it will—and if they feel like that something can be turned into something good, then that's great.